 Q: Aren’t analysts the ones predicting things that have been obvious for years?

 A: Well, we’ve tended to be a bit ahead of the curve.
 And some folks that we respect have seemed to agree.
 We were out front with our coverage (not to mention adoption) of open source, but let’s take something less inevitable.
-Five years ago, we were arguing for REST, four years ago we were talking about dynamic languages, non-relational datastores (think NoSQL), MySQL’s ubiquity, and the promise of SaaS, and three years ago we called Amazon’s EC2 a Big Deal.
+Fourteen years ago, we were arguing for REST, thirteen years ago we were talking about dynamic languages, non-relational datastores (think NoSQL), MySQL’s ubiquity, and the promise of SaaS, and the year it was released we called Amazon’s EC2 a Big Deal.
 Seems like those have all been pretty decent guesses, and not obvious at the time.
 Our timing can be off, which is why we say “we can tell you what will happen, we just can’t tell you when,” but overall I think our radar is pretty reliable.

 As it should be, because it’s all about listening to the makers.

 Q: Who works with RedMonk?
 What’s your client list look like?